cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 ### Differences with the Prometheus Postgres exporter

-Cloud Native PostgreSQL is inspired by the PostgreSQL Prometheus Exporter, but presents some differences.
-In particular, the `cache_seconds` field is not implemented in Cloud Native PostgreSQL's exporter.
+CloudNativePG is inspired by the PostgreSQL Prometheus Exporter, but presents some differences.
+In particular, the `cache_seconds` field is not implemented in CloudNativePG's exporter.

 ## Monitoring the operator